About 1849

 This difference in the first line of stitching made all the difference in understanding period instructions on how to fold it and how to hold it.
 (Sorry, Kenny.)
 That’s what gave me real problems when trying to condense my instructions.

 Methods that use a running stitch or a backstitch are easier to explain, and they’re the ones most people use today when hand sewing.
 You place the pieces right sides together and sew.
-Then spread the work open, fold one edge over to enclose the other, and hem it down.
+Then spread the work open, fold one edge over to cover the other, and hem it down.

 Seaming